Our 2020 Trust Administration, Probate & Conservatorship Department Team”

 Conservators should be prepared to submit a lot of paperwork and attend court hearings.
 Conservators have a legal duty to provide an accounting to the Probate Court as to their management of the conservatee’s funds.
 Within 60 days of becoming a conservator, the conservator must create an inventory of the conservatee’s estate.
 The inventory must include the value of all real estate, financial accounts, stocks, bonds, and other assets belonging to the conservatee.

 Becoming the conservator of another person can be a daunting process.
-Many people lead busy lives and may not have the free time to complete all of the paperwork and duties required by conservators.
+Many people lead busy lives and may not have the free time to complete all of the paperwork and duties required of conservators.
 At the Law Offices of Daniel Hunt, we have years of experience related to legal issues surrounding conservatorships.
 Hiring a skilled attorney to help you understand your duties and complete them can help you and your loved ones immensely.